Books About Authors & Writers

 Book Summary

 Decades earlier, two people were murdered, and a girl disappeared from the same house.
-As the storm rages on, Wylie is haunted by the secrets of the house and the secrets of her past.
+As the storm rages on, Wylie is haunted by the secrets of the house and her past.
 When she discovers a small child outside in the snow, it becomes clear that the farmhouse isn’t as isolated as she thought.

-The Overnight Guest was a Goodreads nominee for best Mystery/Thriller of 2022.
 While the cover of this book has strong winter vibes, the storyline alternates between a hot summer and a freezing winter.
+So, if you’ve had enough of winter and are looking forward to books with warmer settings this month, this book could still fit the bill.

 Story of My Life book cover